mezzo-forte-design/geoxp/README.md

 ### **Content replay**
 When content starts playing, a spot becomes “visited”.
 When the user reenters a visited spot, geoXp will not play its content.
 It will throw a notification instead, to let the user choose what to do.
-This behavior can be overridden using the route “replay” option.
+This behavior can be overridden using the pattern “replay” option.
 In this case, when the user reenters a visited spot, its content replays as usual.
 Spots could be “unvisited” (actually forcing an immediate replay) using the replaySpot() method.

 ### **Content overlap**
 When the user is actually inside multiple spots at the same time (locations are overlapping, multiple spots are linked to the same location), as default behavior geoXp will play one content at a time, with no overlapping.
 When the first audio finishes, the other starts.
-This can be overridden using the route “overlap” configuration option.
+This can be overridden using the pattern “overlap” configuration option.

 ### **Device key concepts**
 Device is a utility class useful to detect users’ device features, platform type, browser and OS.
 It’s a static class and is used internally to adjust some modules configurations.